 The lyrics featured “two spirits dancing so strange” calling his name.
 In the studio May Pang whispered “John” in response to the line “Somebody call out my name”.
 The snippet was reversed and reused in the second verse, following the words “Music touching my soul”.

-In the United States it fared better, fittingly peaking at number nine on the Billboard Hot 100 on 22 February 1975
+‘#9 Dream’ fared better in the United States, fittingly peaking at number nine on the Billboard Hot 100 on 22 February 1975.